A classroom for TAPInto Greater Olean, a student-run hyperlocal news outlet.

 St. Bonaventure University

-B.A. in Journalism Program
+Journalism Program

-Our major in journalism, like all programs in the Jandoli School, is accredited by the Accrediting Council on Education in Journalism and Mass Communications.
+Our major in Journalism, like all programs in the Jandoli School, is accredited by the Accrediting Council on Education in Journalism and Mass Communications.

-The journalism program goes beyond teaching students to write clearly and concisely.
+The Journalism program goes beyond teaching students to write clearly and concisely.
 Our students will also learn to:

 • Logo for the Accrediting Council on Education in Journalism and Mass Communicationcraft messages in ways that are appropriate for specific audiences